nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   Balgerda, she is a minor threat but don't take her lightly.
 You want to lure her out of her position with Jassu to prevent her from breaking with your shooter (Tidus or Wakka) but sometimes Balgerda just won't budge.
 Simply break with her and pray that she doesn't block you.
 Balgerda is very much known to grab the ball during key instances of scoring, it's like she can smell your fear of her.

 ### Hiding behind Keepa or the Jassu Train
   It's a bit of both actually, if you get the blitz off you almost probably want to hide behind the goalie with either Letty or Botta.
-While I like the Jassu train it closes off the possibility of being able to pass to other players to score or potentially get Jassu cornered if you move badly enough.
+While I like the Jassu Train it closes off the possibility of being able to pass to other players to score or potentially get Jassu cornered if you move badly enough.
 Hiding with Botta also opens up Jassu to a pass incase the Goers realizes you are just hiding behind the Goalie.
-Look into your mini map if you see a weird Graav coming straight at you from the goal post then pass immediately to Jassu and start the train.
+Look into your mini map if you see a weird Graav coming straight at you from the goal post then pass immediately to Jassu and start the Train.

   "Choo Choo, Mothafuckas"- ChrisTenarium™

   ![Jassu Train](https://i.imgur.com/IbcIWvr.jpg)

 #### Hiding behind Keepa
-  I usually just pass to Botta and have him be the one to hide behind the goalie for these reasons:
+  I usually just pass to Botta and have him be the one to hide behind the Goalie for these reasons:

-    * Letty tends to drag Graav with him to the goal post especially during the very first blitzoff where you have to switch modes to gain control of the players.
+  * Letty tends to drag Graav with him to the goal post.
   * Botta is closer to the Goal Post.

+  You can drag the Goers to you especially during the very first blitzoff where you have to switch modes to gain control of the players.
+With good knowledge of what you're going to do you can safely pass the ball to botta and have him swim to Keepa.
+There is a small chance of the Goers realizing they are being bugged out so keep a close look at your minimap and pass immediately to Jassu, have him swim to the southeast corner while checking who is chasing you.
+If Graav is on to you start the Jassu Train immediately, if it's only Abus break pass back to Botta if he's clear of any enemies or break dribble and swim back to the goalie, pass to Botta when the coast is clear.

 ### Blitzball Crits
   Basically, when an interaction occurs between players you get either get a +/-5 (rounded up or down) roll on defense.
 So you can sometimes see Keepa not being able to catch a 3SH shot by Graav or Balgerda tackling Wakka with 12HP on a 8atk during a break.
 So with this in mind, you really do not want the Goers to be near the ball at any given time.
 We are yet to confirm if crits occur on both sides of the interaction or which way it is rounded.
 But, if this is true then the scenario of Abus rolling a +5 while Jassu rolls a -5 is possible (this is the only way for Abus to get the ball from Jassu btw).